johnmoore/iOStream/README.md

 ## Installation

-In order to use iOStream, you must link your binary with libicucore.dylib and CFNetwork.framework.
+In order to use iOStream, you must link your binary with libicucore.dylib, CFNetwork.framework, and Security.framework.
 Then import the folder iOStreamClient into your XCode project, and add the following code to your application delegate files:

 (In AppDelegate.h)
 ```objective-c